sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 #### Configuration for dynamic persistent volume provisioning
 * You must already have an NFS Server and it must be accessible to all worker nodes in your Kubernetes cluster.
 * Install the [nfs-subdir-external-provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) [helm chart](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner?tab=readme-ov-file#with-helm).
-  * At the time of writing the helm installation command is below.
+  * At the time of writing the helm installation command is as shown below.
   ```
   helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/
   helm install nfs-subdir-external-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner --set nfs.server=x.x.x.x --set nfs.path=/exported/path --set storageClass.create=true